Reconstruction of energy conditions from observations and implications for extended theories of gravity: Energy Conditions

 That is, any contribution for a negative value of the deceleration function, and consequently a DE like behavior, originates exclusively from the modified gravitational term $H_{ab}$, thus

 One could also think that a similar new condition could be obtained from NEC.
-However, that is not the case, this condition coincides exactly with the second one obtained from WEC, i.e., WEC2.
+However, that is not the case, such a condition coincides exactly with the second one obtained from WEC, i.e., WEC2.
 It is easy to observe this by comparing the second condition in Eq.~\eqref{eq:WEC_a} with Eq.~\eqref{eq:NEC_a}.

-In this work we aim to put observational constraints on combinations of $\htt(z)$ and $\hs(z)$ by requiring the fulfillment of the ECs and Eq.~\eqref{eq:fifth_cond}.
+In this work we aim to put observational constraints on combinations of $\htt(z)$ and $\hs(z)$ by requiring the fulfillment of the WEC, DEC and FEC.
 For this, it is clear that Eqs.~(\ref{eq:NEC}--\ref{eq:fifth_cond}) require estimates of $q(z)$ and $E(z)$.
 Hence in the following section we will describe the methodology and observational data sets to obtain these estimates.